 [Unit describe here how merit ratings are determined.
 Specifically, how are the categories “Does not meet”, “Meets”, “Exceeds” determined for each of the categories of performance (e.g., research, teaching, service, administrative duties, professional development, contributions to diversity, equity, and inclusion)?
 This should be consistent with the standards of review in the review and promotion policies for each faculty classification.
 Unit also describes how an overall rating of “Does not meet”, “Meets”, or “Exceeds” is determined based on the ratings in each of the categories relevant to a faculty member’s job duties.]

 Faculty will be evaluated in direct alignment with their position and/or position description, with weight accorded to each of the domain areas associated with their faculty professional responsibilities as appropriate.
 All TTF evaluations would include at a minimum, the domains of Instruction/Supervision/Advising, Research/Scholarship and Service.
 All Instructional CTF reviews would include, at a minimum, the domains of instruction/supervision and service in alignment with their respective professional responsibilities.
 All Research CTF reviews would include, at a minimum the domains of research/scholarship and service.
-All submissions are expected to include evidence of activities related to equity and inclusion in at least one domain area.
+All submissions are expected to include evidence of professional activities related to diversity, equity, and inclusion in the domains of teaching, scholarship, and/or service, as appropriate given the faculty member’s position.

 Based on the submitted materials, the Department Head or Research/Outreach Unit Director, in consultation with the relevant unit-level faculty leader, shall review accomplishments since the last merit review (or date of hire if the hire occurred after the last university merit distribution) and assign a value between 1 and 3 to reflect the relevant domain areas: Instruction/Supervision/Advising, Research/Scholarship, and Service.
+Consistent with the Collective Bargaining Agreement, Appendix 2:

+All faculty are expected to contribute to the University's goals regarding diversity, equity, and inclusion.
+These contributions may be in the areas of research, teaching, and service activities, as appropriate given the faculty member’s job duties.

 The scoring rubric (Appendix B) includes: 1 = Does Not Meet Expectations, 2 = Meets Expectations, 3 = Exceeds Expectations, or N/A = Not Applicable.

 Ratings should be based on relevant evaluative criteria provided in the COE’s TTF/CNTTF promotion and tenure policies.
 The stated expectations in these policies equate to “Meets Expectations.”
-Performance above or below these stated expectations should be considered for ratings above or below “Meets Expectations” based on the available evidence and the professional judgment of the Department Head/Unit Director and consulting leader.
+Performance above or below these stated expectations should be considered for ratings above or below “Meets Expectations” based on the available evidence and the professional judgment of the Department Head/Unit Director and consulting leader (see Appendix B Rubric).

 In the event that the faculty member is not expected to participate in one area (e.g., Instructional assignment with no expectation for scholarship) that category will receive a N/A = Not Applicable rating.